 Every person has influence, often beyond themselves, whether that’s on a family, a classroom or a company.
 All the people who can dismantle polluting companies are just that: people.
 For them, individual responsibility goes beyond meatless Mondays and starts to have extreme, global impacts.
 To suggest that it’s up to companies to do something will allow a lot of people to avoid taking charge, because they don’t feel like they’re senior enough or that it’s just not their job, without asking themselves whether they could be the person to ask the hard questions and try to make change in the collectives that need to be shifting their priorities most of all.
 Individual responsibility blurs into collective responsibility, as each groundbreaking collective is made up of individuals who have decided to act.

 But people can be reticent to make small changes in their own lives, let alone making waves on a bigger platform in the name of sustainability.
 In his book The Great Derangement, Amitav Ghosh talks about how climate change poses a threat to the defining value of modern politics: freedom.
-I’d never considered this angle before but on reflection, I think there’s some truth in it.
-Much of what the modern economy strives to offer is choice, which is in theory a form of freedom in its own way.
+Much of what the modern economy strives to offer is choice, which is a form of freedom in its own way.
 Globalisation has allowed (some of) us to move across the planet along with transporting numerous goods and materials.
 Free trade agreements, the free market, the free press – the right to freedom resonates with many of us, people who have grown up with unprecedented access to resources and cheap and convenient products and feel the pinch when someone suggests that that access may be limited or taken away.

 The idea of giving up something for the collective good is moving further out of sight, as the wealth gap widens and public services suffer while a few people take home bigger paychecks than they will ever spend.
 I know I feel it too; the thought that I would see less of the world or not have a child because it would help the planet and my fellow humans makes me tense up.
 These are things I want to do.
 These are things I can do.
 The idea that I shouldn’t, even though I can, challenges a lot of the individualistic, capitalist culture many of us have been surrounded by our whole lives.